frangrit/frangrit.github.io/README.md

 [francesduncan.com](http://francesduncan.com)
 Portland, OR

 👋 I’m a cross-disciplinary strategist and producer for internet projects.
-Currently at [Rumors](http://rumo.rs).

 **👍 Good at**
 - Getting shit done without being a jerk about it